ajschumacher/ajschumacher.github.io/20141023-rjstat_lightning/index.md

 -----

 So this is what JSON-stat looks like.
 There's more to it, and certainly a little bit of overhead in specifying everything in an unambiguous way, but with large data sets you can get significant savings in size.
+For the dimensions, it's even more effective than using R's [factor](http://www.stat.berkeley.edu/~s133/factors.html) approach.
 And that's not all.

 -----

-meta data
+META DATA

 -----